-Directors, or their designees, who may include lead teachers or school administrators, who have been properly trained, may administer medications to students as delegated by the school nurse or other registered nurse, in school readiness programs and before- and after-school programs that are child care programs.
-Such programs must either be District-administered or administered by a municipality exempt from licensure by the Office of Early Childhood and are located in a District public school.
-Medicine may be administered pursuant to the Regulations of Connecticut State Agencies, Section 10-212a-10, to children enrolled in these programs.
+Directors, or their designees, who may include lead teachers or school administrators who have been properly trained, may administer medications to students as delegated by the school nurse or other registered nurse, in school readiness programs and before- and after-school programs that are child care programs.
+Such programs must either be District-

 Administration of medications shall be provided only when it is medically necessary for program participants to access the program and maintain their health status while attending the program.
 Except for the administration of epinephrine as emergency first aid to students who do not have a prior written parent authorization or written medical order as provided in this policy, no medication shall be administered in these programs without the written order of an authorized prescriber and the written authorization of a parent or guardian or eligible student.
-A child attending any before- or after-school program, defined as any child care program operated and administered by the Board in any building or on the grounds of any district school, upon the request and with the written authorization of the child's parent or guardian and pursuant to the written order from the student's authorized prescriber, will be supervised by the District staff member (Director or designee, lead teacher, school administrator) trained to administer medication including a cartridge injector.
-Such administration shall be to a particular student medically diagnosed with an allergy that may require prompt treatment to avoid serious harm or death.